VonHeikemen/devlog/content/tools/zsh-global-aliases.md

 > [This is what it does](https://explainshell.com/explain?cmd=du+--max-depth%3D1+%7C+less).
 It may take a while if you have bunch of stuff in your current working directory.

 See?
 This is convenient, useful and dangerous at the same time.
-Now everytime a lonely `L` appears without quotes in any part of your command it will get replaced by `| less`.
+Now every time a lonely `L` appears without quotes in any part of your command it will get replaced by `| less`.
 Sometimes that's not what you want.
 If you try to remove the alias using the `unalias` command like this.

 ```sh
 unalias L